maxime-lair/maxime-lair/roadTo/os_concepts/service_management.md

 ## What does systemd manage ?

-First, It does *NOT* manage anything in _/etc/init.d/_ ; this thing is GONE.
+First, It does *NOT* manage anything in _/etc/init.d/_.
 You should never add configuration there, as It will have no effect.
+There is backwards compatibility with SysV init scripts, but they will be not searched in this *deprecated* directory.

 You can explore _/etc/systemd/_ instead, It gives an idea of the inner architecture